fourdollars/rclone-resource/README.md

 * config: **required**
 * path: optional, if not specified, it will watch the root folder.
 * files: optional, if not specified, it will watch the whole folder.
+* args: optional, the arguments list passed to `rclone copy`.

 ```yaml
 resources: